JimzyLui/DevLeague-Modules/es2016Plus/README.md

 - Completed Example: N/A
 - Concepts Practiced: *ES6 Constructors*, *ES6 Instance Properties*, *Scope Variables*, *ES6 Super Call*, *Maps*, *Sets* and *Exporting and Importing Modules*
 - Notes: Add Airbnb ESlint to an old project and refactor it to be ES6 complient - great practice using ES6 for a real project - plus it has the posibility of making the code look super dope.
+- To install `eslint` for your project and SublimeText:

+  1. `npm i -D eslint`
+  1. `./node_modules/.bin/eslint --init`

+  1. Select the following options
+    1. `?
+How would you like to configure ESLint?
+Use a popular style guide`
+    1. `?
+Which style guide do you want to follow?
+AirBnB`
+    1. `?
+What format do you want your config file to be in?
+JavaScript`

+  1. install the following plugins on sublime:
+    - `eslint`
+    - `sublimeLinter-contrib-eslint`

+  1. add this to your `.package.json` under the scripts section:
+    "eslint": "eslint ."

+  1. run this in the command line
+    ...
+    "scripts": {
+      "test": "echo \"Error: no test specified\" && exit 1", "eslint": "eslint ."
+    },
+    ...

+  1. BOOM - Yah got a badass linter

+  **Note** - You might need to restart Sublime Text to get your linter working

 # Additional Resources